 In 2002, senior analyst for the Defense Intelligence Agency (DIA) Ana Belén Montes was charged with conspiracy to commit espionage against the United States for the government of Cuba.
 Her clandestine activities were ultimately held responsible for an attack on U.S Army forces in El Salvador which led to the death of a U.S Military Advisor.

-We have often explained that a majority of insider threats are the result of non-malicious error, but the events described here are an exception to the rule.
+We have often explained that most insider threats result from non-malicious error, but the events described here are an exception to the rule.
 Domestic terrorists hiding in cleared organizations are not the unwitting victims of outsiders: they are malicious agents acting from the inside for ideological reasons, with diverse tactics and modus operandi.

 What FSOs Need to Know